af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 	cd ..

 If you set your repository to public, `git clone` will simply clone the repository.
 If it was private, then you will need to authenticate your Github account.
-Enter your username as usual, but you will need to
+You can enter your username as usual, but you will need to
 [generate a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to use as your password.